Hilton Anatole: History

 The Hilton Anatole was featured in several episodes of Season 13 of The Bachelorette.

 The Hilton Anatole hosted auditions for the first season of American Idol in 2002.

 In 2021, the hotel was host to the Conservative Political Action Conference, and featured prominent conservative speakers, including US senators and congressional representatives, Republican governors and media personalities.
-The keynote speech was given by former President Donald Trump.
+The keynote speech was given by President Donald Trump.